PapperoniHD/Porfolio/Spaceshoot-DOTS/README.md

 # spaceshooterDOTS

-A Spaceshooter made with ECS in Unity
+A Spaceshooter made with ECS in Unity as an assignment for Futuregames

 Movement
 >Orientiation - A and D key >Shooting - Space Button